AfnanBq/learning/shopping/README.md

 * [Sources](#sources)

 ## Introduction
 Online shopping have became one of the modern business aspects, so get knowing your customers' desire would help you to improve your methods to encourage them purshasing.
-In this project I implemented a mchine learning project that predict if the customer intend to buy according to the customer's behaviours.
+In this project I implemented a mchine learning project that predict if the customer intend to buy or no according to the customer's behaviours.
 The project is implemented by using nearest-neighbor classifier and measure the model performance through sensitivity and specificity values.

 ## Results
 * Correct: 4047